software-mansion/react-native-svg/README.md

   Code explanation:

-  * The width and height props of the <Rect> element define the height and the width of the rectangle
+  * The width and height props of the <Rect> element define the height and the width of the rectangle.
-  * The x prop defines the left position of the rectangle (e.g. x="25" places the rectangle 25 px from the left margin)
+  * The x prop defines the left position of the rectangle (e.g. x="25" places the rectangle 25 px from the left margin).
-  * The y prop defines the top position of the rectangle (e.g. y="5" places the rectangle 5 px from the top margin)
+  * The y prop defines the top position of the rectangle (e.g. y="5" places the rectangle 5 px from the top margin).

 ##### Circle